nomisRev/Write-your-own-MVP-library/README.md

 * Our View is our Activity, so let's analyze what happens here.
 `public class MainActivity extends AppCompatActivity implements MVPContract.MainView {`
     1. We implement our `MVPContract.MainView` to ensure our MPV View upholds its contract.
     2. The activity holds a reference to the `Presenter`
     3. Create the `Presenter` in `onCreate` and attach ourself to it.
     4. In `onDestroy` we detach ourself.

-* This is the minimum functionality we want for every View, so if we abstract that and create a `BaseMVPContract` with a `BaseMvpView`.
-We can create an abstract class `BaseMvpActivity` we extend from to create our `Views`.
+* This is the minimum functionality we need for every View, so let's create a `BaseMVPContract` with a `BaseMvpView`.
+And an abstract class `BaseMvpActivity` we extend from to create our `Views`.
 * Our `BaseMvpView` doesn't require any initial functionality because it's only responsible for showing data.
 Showing data is case specific so it becomes an empty interface.

 ```java